Haantjes Algebras of Classical Integrable Systems: The inverse problem for systems with two degrees of freedom

 \subsection{A general procedure}

 Let us consider the simplest case of Hamiltonian systems with two degrees of freedom.
-We propose a general procedure to compute a Haantjes operator adapted to the Lenard chain formed by two integrals of motion.
-We search for a generator of the Haantjes module, that is, a Haantjes operator $\boldsymbol{K}$ whose minimal polynomial should be of degree two, namely, the maximum degree allowed by our assumptions:
+We propose a general procedure allowing us to determine a Haantjes algebra with identity and of class $2$, associated to the Haantjes chain formed by the differentials of the two given integrals of motion.
+We search for a generator of such Haantjes algebra, that is to say a Haantjes operator $\boldsymbol{L}$ whose minimal polynomial is of degree two (namely, the maximum degree allowed by our assumptions):